Product Roadmap

 Cycle is over.
 Attention is elsewhere.

-eBay is the marketplace.
+We don't take custody, hold escrow, or run the transaction. eBay is the marketplace.
 We're the back office.

 Auction tools and sniping